 A few months after I finished donating I was contacted by the sperm donation clinic asking if I wanted to appear on UK television discussing the proposed change in the donating anonymity law.

-The well-known TV programme was Richard & Judy, a house hold name in the UK for discussing UK issues along with the usual celebrity nonsense.
+The well-known TV program was Richard & Judy, a household name in the UK for discussing UK issues along with the usual celebrity nonsense.

-A little apprehensive I agreed to appear on the programme and was told to expect a phone call that week with the details.
-To do so, I had to keep my week fairly free and initially was fine to do but as the days went by I had to get on with work, so I declined appearing on the programme.
+A little apprehensive I agreed to appear on the program and was told to expect a phone call that week with the details.
+To do so, I had to keep my week fairly free and initially was fine to do but as the days went by I had to get on with work, so I declined to appear on the program.

-However, I forgot to mention to family and friends that I wasn’t going to appear on the programme.
+However, I forgot to mention to family and friends that I wasn’t going to appear on the program.
 So, when the feature went live one morning there was some confusion.

 The main reason though, in an ironic twist of fate, the pseudonym of the guy who did appear on TV was called “Adam”.
 The silhouette of “Adam” didn’t look a bit like me either, as for the voiceover to disguise the voice!